 The Gentry began life as a mid 60s beat group.
 The briefly attempted to change their name to The Nobility in 1968 in order to avoid confusion with the American act The Gentrys, but this was idea was abandoned and they reverting to the Gentry name again.
 Billy Boyd (drums) replaced Mervyn Doole and Norman Lindsay took over from Victor McCullough.
-Gerry O'Neill's left in January 1969, replaced by Scott Mulvey (keyboards), who'd previously been with The Movement.
+Gerry O'Neill's left in January 1969 (turning up in Lyttle People), replaced by Scott Mulvey (keyboards), who'd previously been with The Movement.

 The Gentry began playing as a showband in the summer of 1969, adding Davy Trainor (sax) and Donie Devaney or Deveney (sax), from Bray, to the lineup.
 At this point the rhythm section was Ernie Durkin (ex Orange Machine) and Greg Donaghy (ex Granny's Intentions), who'd been in the short-lived Blue supergroup.
 They contined to play pop and rock material but crossed over into showband territory.
 This occasionally led to identity crisis problems, with rock fans viewing them as a showband and vice versa.